Mithgol/fido2rss/README.md

    * Starting from v3.0.0, Fido2RSS requires Node.js version 6.0.0 or newer because it is rewritten in ECMAScript 2016 (ES7).
    * Starting from v2.0.0, Fido2RSS requires Node.js version 4.2.2 or newer because the newer versions of IPFS API [require it.](https://github.com/ipfs/js-ipfs-api/pull/172)
    * Starting from v1.0.0, Fido2RSS requires Node.js version 4.0.0 or newer because it is rewritten in ECMAScript 2015 (ES6).
    * You may run older versions of Fido2RSS (that precede v1.0.0) with older Node.js versions (0.10.x or 0.12.x).
 These older versions of FidoRSS, however, had to contain additional subdependencies as polyfills for missing ECMAScript 2015 (ES6) features which are now present in Node.js.
+These older versions of Node.js are themselves not maintained by their developers after 2016-12-31.
    * Some older versions of FidoRSS (from 1.4.0 to 3.0.0, inclusively) might need an explicit `npm install mime` (in the directory of Fido2RSS) to run (unless they are used as a module for a Node-powered web application where a web server usually has the [`mime`](https://www.npmjs.com/package/mime) package already installed anyway).
 This issue is fixed in Fido2RSS version 3.0.1 and newer.
 * Fido2RSS supports only a couple of Fidonet message base types: JAM [(Joaquim-Andrew-Mats)](http://groups.google.com/group/fido7.ru.ftn.develop/msg/e2f5486f80394418) and Squish.